Note: We have created this valuable guide to assist those readers running SMSF pensions, or for any reader considering starting a SMSF pension.

 If the circumstances of the payment meet specific ATO criteria, then SMSF trustees can self-assess the GPA.
 For example, a SMSF trustee can self-assess if the underpayment was an honest mistake and represented no more than 1/12th of the minimum annual pension payment.
 If the underpayment is greater than 1/12th, the trustee will need to actively apply to the ATO for exercise of the ATO.
-For more information on the circumstances that will allow a SMSF trustee to self-assess and forgive an underpayment of the minimum pension payment see SuperGuide article SMSF pension payments: A little bit under may be OK.
+For more information on the circumstances that will allow a SMSF trustee to self-assess and forgive an underpayment of the minimum pension payment see SuperGuide article Guide to minimum pension payments rules (including calculator).

 If the SMSF trustee does not meet the strict criteria for self-assessment, the trustee can then apply directly to the ATO (if the underpayment was due to an honest mistake and only small underpayment although larger than 1/12th of the minimum payment, or trustee is able to demonstrate it was caused by matters outside his or control).

 If the GPA is exercised either by trustee self-assessment, or by the ATO exercising the GPA, the SMSF pension is taken to continue (rather than cease), and all pension income for the year will be treated as exempt current pension income.
-For more information on the implications of underpaying the minimum pension requirements, see SuperGuide article SMSF pension: What happens if I don’t withdraw the annual minimum pension payment?
+For more information on the implications of underpaying the minimum pension requirements, see SuperGuide article Guide to minimum pension payments rules (including calculator)

 C. Calculating exempt current pension income (ECPI)

 11. Rules when running both a pension account and accumulation account